matdev/rpn-rest-app/README.md

 Therefore, it is mandatory to create a stack using the following service: http://localhost:8080/rpn/new_stack_as_get

+Also, error handling could not be implemented due to lack of time

 ## Available Scripts

 In the project directory, you can run: